Leptons1618/VisionDrop/README.md

 ## Acknowledgments

-- MediaPipe for hand tracking
+- MediaPipe for hand tracking capabilities
-- OpenCV for computer vision capabilities
+- OpenCV for computer vision functionality
+- Contributors and maintainers